Atikokan: The road to Atikokan

-The first residents
+The first settler residents

 Tom Rawn and his wife, Mary, were the first residents of Atikokan of European descent, arriving by canoe in 1899.
 Rawn was lured to Atikokan by both the allure of gold in the area and because of plans by the Canadian Northern Railway to build a divisional point.
 Tom moved here because he heard there was need of shelter for the workers on the railway.
 Within a year of moving to Atikokan, Tom Rawn built the Pioneer Hotel, which had 18 rooms on its second story.
 In 1900, he was the first to strike a claim for iron ore in the Steep Rock area.

 In 1937, when Julian Cross discovered ore, it seemed Atikokan had potential for becoming a real town.
 The first real showing was the construction of the Canadian Imperial Bank of Commerce on Clark Street.
 Pitt Construction arrived later to construct roads.
 Their new way of making roads with machines amazed old-timers, who were used to making them using a pick, shovel and wheelbarrow.
 In 1950, the population had grown to 3,000 people.

 The first businesses in Atikokan could buy lots on Main Street for $10 an acre, but the prices soon skyrocketed to $100 per square foot.
-Even with high costs, stores, restaurants, banks and other establishments sprang up very quickly.
+Even with high costs, stores, restaurants, banks and other establishments sprang up quickly.
 The second bank to open was the Toronto-Dominion, the third, the Royal Bank of Canada is the only remaining bank.